henrytran2026/Xiaomi-PM-Final/docs/README.md

 Toggle the **🔒 Sensitivity filter** checkbox to see redacted titles displayed verbatim when the filter is off.

-For the full walkthrough beat-by-beat breakdown and tech notes, see [docs/README.md](docs/README.md).
+For the full walkthrough beat-by-beat breakdown and tech notes, see below.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>